-PGA of Canada Head Teaching Professional
+PGA of Canada Head Professional

 Jordan is originally from Vancouver Island where he grew up playing junior golf at Storey Creek in Campbell River.
 After finishing high school in Campbell River, Jordan headed to Victoria where he worked as a club fitter at Golftown and an Assistant Professional at The Westin Bear Mountain Golf Resort.
 It was in Victoria where Jordan turned professional with the PGA of Canada in 2010.
 Jordan graduated from Camosun College in 2012 where he earned his Business Diploma and Golf Operations Management Advanced Diploma.

-Jordan, along with Redwoods' Assistant Professional Scotty Cameron, established the Fletcher Cameron Golf Academy in 2016.
+Jordan, along with Redwoods Assistant Professional Scotty Cameron, established the Fletcher Cameron Golf Academy in 2016.
 The Academy offers a variety of services for 2017 including private instruction/coaching, group lessons, corporate outings, junior programs, ESL programs, and Redwoods tournament activities.

-Jordan's second season as the Redwoods' Head Teaching Professional came with some great success as he was honoured with the PGA of BC Teacher of the Year Award for the Lower Mainland region, as well as named a Top 100 Professional for the Province of BC.
+In 2016, Jordan was honoured with the PGA of BC Teacher of the Year Award for the Lower Mainland region, as well as named a Top 100 Professional for the Province of BC.

 Whether you have dreams of the PGA Tour, or just want to get started at this great game, Jordan has the experience and expertise to to help you achieve your goals!